Everything we create is based on moments of influence that come from who we are.

-To know why I care so much about the principles, skills, and strategies I teach, I think it is important you know where I came from, and how I became the person I am today.
+To know why I care so much about the possibilities of what’s “different”, I think it is important you know where I came from, and how I became the person I am today.

-After a few years in engineering, I realized all I wanted to do was work with people.
-To help solve even more complex problems that shape happiness and fulfillment.
+After a few years in engineering, I realized all I wanted to do was work with people – to solve the more complex problems that shape happiness and fulfillment.
 Because of the empathy and wisdom I had cultivated, I became the go-to person for others and challenges holding back their progress.

 I took on a role in the training and development field and never looked back.
 As I worked more with diverse talent throughout the org, I saw fundamental gaps that needed to be addressed at a much larger scale.
 That’s when I knew I needed to think bigger.

 I’m lucky to have experienced many different culture clashes which have put me in a unique position to help others understand the possibility in what’s different.
-Whether what’s different is in another person, a new innovation, or even in yourself, I am driven to articulate messages and shape systems that help bridge the gap and leverage strengths.
+Whether what’s different is in another person, a new innovation, or even in yourself, I use my strengths to help shortcut your path to the best possibilities in your context.

-Whether I’m speaking to a room of three managers or 3,000 conference attendees, I always keep my history in mind.
-It’s my moments that were the spark behind the revolution I want to lead in the workplace.
+Whether I’m speaking to a room of three managers or 3,000 conference attendees, I always keep my history in mind and bring it vulnerably and powerfully to spark revolution.